dinosoeren/walls.dev/content/project/wordpress-business.md

-tags = ["Entrepreneurship", "HTML/CSS", "JavaScript", "PHP", "Professional", "Programming", "WordPress"] categories = ["Business", "Project", "Web"] thumbnail = "images/wordpress-business/featured.png"
+tags = ["Entrepreneurship", "HTML/CSS", "JavaScript", "PHP", "Professional", "Programming", "WordPress"] categories = ["Business", "Project", "Web"] thumbnail = "images/wordpress-business/featured.png" summary = "A WordPress conversion project for a chiropractic health center, featuring a modified theme with informational pages for publications, medications, and products to serve as a comprehensive business website."
 +++

 | | |